SEE ALSO:

 Observations: Dix Hills Park Golf Course, 10/14/2010

-The hamlet of Dix Hills in western Suffolk County features a pair of nine-hole golf facilities located about two miles from one another.
-The Dix Hills Park Golf Course is the shorter of the two, a 1,930-yard par-31 owned by the Town of Huntington and operated by Kemper Sports.
+The hamlet of Dix Hills in western Suffolk County once featured a pair of nine-hole options for casual, no-frills golf, but after the Dix Hills Golf Club closed in 2012 to make way for upscale residences, the Dix Hills Park Golf Course remains as the area's lone beginner-friendly layout.
+Dix Hills Park is a 1,930-yard par-31 owned and operated by the Town of Huntington.
 The course is heavily wooded and works the hills of the region into its layout.
 The tall trees and the changing elevation combine to give each hole a secluded feel that is uncommon on a typical nine-hole muni.

 To the benefit of the players, especially new ones, the holes at Dix Hills Park play either flat or down the hills, not up.
 The climbs are saved for the walks to the elevated fourth and sixth tees.
 The four par-4s on the course are relatively short but still allow for the driver to see a little action.
 The par-3s range between 121 and 166 yards with one exception -- #2, a 248-yarder with a tee box perched above the fairway.